ShivamGupta-SM/hypedrive-brand/.trae/rules/project_rules.md

 - **DO NOT** use web preview for testing - user tests on physical device
 - Focus on mobile-first development and testing
+- Prefer iOS simulator when available, fallback to Android emulator
+- Test authentication flows and animations on actual devices for best results

 ### Schema Updates